 Implement the feature in a local clone of the

-Please build the image locally before submitting a pull request Building the image locally shortens the debugging cycle by taking some load off GitHub Actions, which graciously provide free build services for open source projects like this one.
+Please, build the image locally before submitting a pull request.
+It shortens the debugging cycle by taking some load off GitHub Actions, which graciously provides free build services for open source projects like this one.
 If you use

 Submit a pull request(PR) with your changes.